 Here’s how to use your phone’s battery optimization feature to reduce background activity.
 Click the Optimize Now button.

-On some Android devices, you’ll see a list of apps with a warning message next to apps that are using too much battery life.
-Tap each message, then choose a limit.
+On some Android devices, you’ll see a list of apps with a warning message next to apps that use too much battery life.
+Tap each letter, then choose a limit.

 8. Check for operating system updates